Connect to fast cellular networks.

 Ready to take on the world.

 iPad with Retina display offers the most comprehensive support for fast networks around the world.
-It’s designed with two mobile antennas tuned to ten different bands that access a larger frequency spectrum.
+It’s designed with two cellular antennas tuned to ten different bands that access a larger frequency spectrum.
 That means you can travel almost anywhere in the world and get online.
 And your connection is always fast.
-Choose an iPad model with mobile data capability to connect to GSM/UMTS networks worldwide.
-But if you want a local connection when you’re travelling, just pop in a local SIM card.
+Choose an iPad model with cellular data capability to connect to GSM/UMTS networks worldwide.
+But if you want a local connection when you’re traveling, just pop in a local SIM card.

 No-contract data service.

-To enable mobile data service on your iPad, you need a micro-SIM card and a data plan.
+To enable cellular data service on your iPad, you need a micro-SIM card and a data plan.
 A number of carriers offer no-contract data plans for iPad, and you can activate service anytime after installing the micro-SIM card; some plans can even be activated from the iPad.
-Micro-SIM cards are available from the Apple Online Store and Apple Retail Stores and directly from carriers; contact your carrier for details.
+Micro-SIM cards are available directly from carriers; contact your carrier for details.

 Here’s how to get data service for your iPad:

-- Purchase an iPad model with mobile data capability.
+- Purchase an iPad model with cellular data capability.

-- Get a micro-SIM card either from Apple or from a carrier offering iPad data plans; you’ll select your data plan later.
+- Get a micro-SIM card from a carrier offering iPad data plans; you’ll select your data plan later.